Privacy-Preserving Feature Selection with Fully Homomorphic Encryption: Experiments

 \section{Experiments}

-We implemented our baseline algorithm in \texttt{C++} using TFHE library for bitwise operations on fully homomorphic encryption.
-The experiments were conducted on the machine with Intel Core i7-6567U (3.30GHz) and 16GB RAM.\@ In the following, $m$ (resp. $n$) is the number of positive (resp.\ negative) data and $k$ is the number of features.
+We implemented the baseline and improved algorithms for secure CWC in \texttt{C++} using TFHE library\footnote{\tt https://tfhe.github.io/tfhe}.
+The experiments were carried out on a machine equipped with Intel Core i7-6567U (3.30GHz) processor and 16GB of RAM.
+In the following, $m$ (resp. $n$) is the number of positive (resp.\ negative) data and $k$ is the number of features.

-Table~\ref{tab:punchcard_make_time} shows the time for computing $\mathbf{B}_i$ in three different sizes of $mn$.
-As the theoretical time bound $O(mn)$ suggests, the time linearly increases to the size of $mn$.
-We note that $\mathbf{B}_i$ can be computed independently from other $\mathbf{B}_j$ with $i \neq j$, and thus, thery can be computed in parallel.